RubixML/ML/docs/neural-network/optimizers/momentum.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/Optimizers/Momentum.php">Source</a></span>

 # Momentum
-Momentum adds velocity to each step until exhausted.
-It does so by accumulating momentum from past updates and adding a factor of the previous velocity to the current step.
+Momentum adds to each step by accumulating velocity from past updates and adding a factor of the previous velocity to the current step.
+Momentum can help speed up training and escape bad local minima when compared with [Stochastic](stochastic.md) Gradient Descent.

 ### Parameters
 | # | Param | Default | Type | Description |